real-space/AngstromCube/README.md

 **Name**
     The name refers to a cube with edge length 1 Angstrom which is abbreviated \AA in LaTeX code.
-    This is because always 4x4x4 grid points are grouped for performance which corresponds to roughly one \AA^3
+    This is because always 4x4x4 real-space grid points are grouped for performance which corresponds to roughly one \AA^3

 **Principles**
-    The idea is to have a code that is highly parallel can make use of GPUs
+    The idea is to have a code that is
+	- highly parallel
+    	- can make use of GPUs
-    and does not require much more input than the atomic coordinates
+    	- does not require more input than the atomic coordinates

 **First tests**
-    We should start off by makeing a branch of juRS that works on Green functions
+    We should start off by making a branch of juRS that works on Green functions

 **Reuse existing code modules**
     In order not to re-program and validate everything, we